edekoethan/my_learning/README.md

 # my_learning
-this iis my temp repo for communication
+this is my temp repo for communication